Conveuropean logo

 Lyon France

-Located in the current french city of Lyon, Lugdunum was a very important Roman city in Roman The ruins of the ancient amphitheater and the various exhibits in the museum next to it tell the story of a vibrant Roman city, important to the empire for several centuries.
+Located in the current French city of Lyon, Lugdunum was a very important Roman city.
+The ruins of the ancient amphitheater and the various exhibits in the museum next to it tell the story of a vibrant Roman city, important to the empire for several centuries.
 The original city was located west of the confluence of the Rhône and Saône, on the Fourvière hills.

 Berlin from the victory column